 Meet RepayCentsibly’s Key Staff…

-90+ Years Combined Default Prevention Experience and Success
+Over 90 Years of Combined Default Prevention Experience and Success

 Education: BA Classical Studies, MA Education, MA Arts, PhD in progress

 Kevin Jorgensen joined UHEAA in 2004 and manages the Default Services team.
 He oversees many of UHEAA’s responsibilities as a guarantor including the collection of defaulted student loans and assisting delinquent student loan borrowers to prevent default.
 Kevin has over 35 years of experience managing, training, coordinating staff in loan default prevention.

 Rose has over 11 years in the student loan industry and has developed an understanding of how to help students understand their loan repayment options.
 Rose is over the student loan counselors to guarantee that students obtain information that is relevant to their unique situation.